cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 we reviewed a list of qualifications from current job advertisements for electronic resource librarian positions.
 In Murdock (2010), we learned how these kinds of qualifications are tied to various technological developments.
 As the technology changes, and it changes a lot (see **aside** below), so do the qualifications.
-One of the big takeaways from Harnett's (2014) article, for me at least,is that conceptual knowledge of the relevant technology is as important than practical knowledge, although the two are not always so easily divorced from each other.
+One of the big takeaways from Harnett's (2014) article, for me at least, is that conceptual knowledge of the relevant technology is as important as the practical knowledge, although the two are not always so easily divorced from each other.

 > Aside: See The Library Technology Guides' page on [*The History of Mergers and Acquisitions*][mergerHistory]
 > *in the Library Technology Industry* to get a sense of how much change has taken place in the last 40+ years.